scroll-tech/zkVM-benchmarks/README.md

 cargo clippy
 ```

-Neither `cargo build` nor `cargo make build` work.
+Alas, `cargo build` doesn't work.
 That's a known problem and we're working on it.
+Please use `cargo make build` instead for now.